How do I inspect my small engine muffler for repair or replacement?

 - Step 1b: If the muffler screws directly into the engine, apply penetrating oil to the engine threads and let the oil work for several minutes.
 Tip the engine very slightly, if necessary to allow the oil to reach the threads.
 NOTE: Don't tip the engine sharply.
 This can cause oil to drain into the carburetor and air cleaner.

 - Step 1c: Some small engine mufflers are fastened with a threaded lock ring.
 Loosen it by tapping it counterclockwise with a hammer and pin punch.
 Then, grasp the muffler with slip-joint pliers and unscrew the threaded lock ring counterclockwise

 - Step 2: To check for soot, tap the muffler body with a mallet or on a hard surface.
-If the muffler is damaged or large quantities of soot cannot be dislodged, replace the muffler with small engine replacement parts from the original manufacturer.
+If the muffler is damaged or large quantities of soot cannot be dislodged, replace the muffler with a genuine replacement part from the original manufacturer.
 If the muffler is in good condition, reattach it.

 - Step 3: Don't over-tighten your new replacement muffler.
 If a lock ring is used, install it using a hammer and pin punch.
 NOTE: The smooth side of the lock ring must be against the cylinder in aluminum-block engines.
 The tooth side must be against the cylinder in cast-iron engines.

 - Step 4: Brush the entire area to clear away dirt and debris.
 If left on the muffler, dried grass clippings and other debris can catch fire on the hot surface of the muffler.

 Note: Rusty mufflers can break and cut you if you don’t take caution during replacement.